 WWE is reportedly exploring the possibility of legalizing betting on their matches, which could have significant implications for how the company operates.
 While WWE matches are predetermined, they are not “fake” and wrestlers work together to tell a story in the ring.
 It seems WWE has registered with Indiana Gaming Commission recently.

 If betting on WWE matches becomes legal, it could potentially lead to changes in how matches are scripted and the outcomes determined.
-In fact, WWE legalizing betting will affect top stars in huge way.
+In fact, WWE legalizing betting will affect top stars in a huge way.

 On Wednesday, CNBC reported WWE was in talks with state gambling regulators in Colorado and Michigan to legalize betting on high-profile matches.
 This was met with mass confusion.